-To support this ongoing work and ensure sustainability of the program, the NAC will begin charging a candidate fee of $1,750 as of January 1, 2018.
-The fee will be incurred whenever a candidate enters the PRA clinical over-time assessment period.
+To support this ongoing work and ensure sustainability of the program, the NAC began charging a candidate fee of $1,750 as of January 1, 2018.
+The fee is incurred whenever a candidate enters a PRA clinical over-time assessment period.

-The NAC will not charge the fee if:
+The NAC does not charge the fee if:

 - Candidates fail the initial screening or selection assessments

 - Limited capacity prevents the candidate from being allotted a “spot” in the clinical over-time assessment